-Chrysanths are popularly called Mums, and are arguably the best-rounded companion planting for battling garden pests.
-It can repel the most diverse range of harmful insects, both grounded and flying ones, including ants, beetles, roaches, mites, ticks, lice, and aphids, but it doesn’t fare well against rodents.
+Chrysanthemums are popularly called Mums, and are arguably the best-rounded companion planting for battling garden pests.
+It’s one of the best bug repellents since it can repel the most diverse range of harmful insects, both grounded and flying ones, including ants, beetles, roaches, mites, ticks, lice, and aphids, but it doesn’t fare well against rodents.

 They are not particularly easy to grow, and there are numerous variables as far as their blooming time, but they’re well worth the effort.

-The smell of Lavender may be more or less appealing to people, but it’s absolutely repulsive to bad bugs.
+The pungent smell of Lavender may be more or less appealing to people, but it’s absolutely repulsive to bad bugs making it the perfect repellent plant.
 Gnats, in particular, hate it so much that they won’t think twice about leaving a garden where this flower grows.

 Petunia flowers can be beneficial to your garden in more ways than one.
-They can grow in most types of soil with little regard to humidity, although they should be kept away from direct sunlight.
+They can grow in most types of fertile soil with little regard to humidity, although they should be kept away from direct sunlight and full sun.
 These flowers repel aphids and most types of worms.

-Even though it’s typically used to keep house flies away, the scent of Basil affects most worms and some species of beetles.
+Even though it’s typically used to keep house flies away, the scent and strong fragrance of fresh Basil affects most worms and some species of beetles.

-Coriander flowers should be kept away from beans, peas, and similar seeds, and as close to cabbage, lettuce, and tomatoes as possible.
+Coriander flowers should be kept away from beans, peas, and similar seeds, and as close to cabbage, lettuce, and tomato plants as possible.
 This gorgeous flower attracts hoverflies and tachinid flies while naturally repelling aphids, whiteflies, most beetles, and spider mites.